What is a trusted health care person?

 If you are under guardianship, you can only designate a trusted personwith permission of the judge or family council if it has been set up.

-If the person of trust was appointed before the guardianship measure was put in place, the family council or the judge may confirm the appointment of that person or cancel it.
+Whether the trusted person has been appointed prior to the establishment of the guardianship measure, the family council or the judge may confirm the designation of that person or cancel it.

 Please note